AzriZzz/nestjs-task-management/README.md

 $ npm run test:cov
 ```

-When connecting with TypeORMModule.forRoot
+When connecting with TypeOrmModule.forRoot <br>
-Please run this command accoring to your package manager
+Please run this command according to your package manager
 ```bash
 $ npm i rxjs@^7